Quick Start

 Best Practices

-Install the language server first
+Install the language server when prompted

-Install the language server first
+Install the language server when prompted

 Prefer symbol= over line/character when position is unknown